-[0001] BROMINE ADDITION FOR THE IMPROVED REMOVAL [0002] OF MERCURY FROM FLUE GAS
+BROMINE ADDITION FOR THE IMPROVED REMOVAL OF MERCURY FROM FLUE GAS

-[0110003) FIELD AND BACKGROUND OF THE INVENTION
+FIELD AND BACKGROUND OF THE INVENTION

-[02004] Emissions Standards, as articulated in The Clean Air Act Amendments of 1990 as established by the U.S. Environmental Protection Agency (EPA), required assessment of hazardous air pollutants from utility power plants.
+[0001] Emissions Standards, as articulated in The Clean Air Act Amendments of 1990 as established by the U.S. Environmental Protection Agency (EPA), required assessment of hazardous air pollutants from utility power plants.
 In December 2000 the EPA announced their intention to regulate mercury emissions from coal-fired utility boilers.
 Coal-fired utility boilers are a known major source of anthropogenic mercury emissions in the United States.
-The EPA recently articulated the need to regulate mercury emissions from coal- and oil fired utility units.
-Accordingly as elemental Elemental mercury and many of its compounds are volatile; conventional electric utility plant air pollution control methods fail to meet advancing EPA standard requiring and will therefore leave the boiler as trace constituents in boiler flue gases.
-Some of these mercury constituents are insoluble in water, which renders them difficult to apture in conventional wet and dry scrubbers.
-Thus new methods and processes are needed to be developed capture these trace constituents from boiler flue gases.
+Elemental mercury and many of its compounds are volatile and will therefore leave the boiler as trace constituents in boiler flue gases.
+Some of these mercury constituents are insoluble in water, which renders them difficult to capture in conventional wet and dry scrubbers.
+Thus new methods and processes are needed to capture these trace constituents from boiler flue gases.

-[030005] Mercury appears in coal combustion flue gases in both the solid and gas phases; (particulate-bound mercury and vapor-phase mercury, respectively).
+[0002] Mercury appears in coal combustion flue gases in both solid and gas phases (particulate-bound mercury and vapor-phase mercury, respectively).
 The so called particulate-bound mercury is really vapor-phase mercury adsorbed onto the surface of ash or carbon particles.
-Due to the high volatility of mercury and many of: its compounds, most of the mercury found in flue gases is vapor-phase mercury.
-Vapor-phase mercury; can appear as elemental mercury (elemental, metallic mercury vapor) or as oxidized mercury (vapor-phase species of various compounds of mercury).
-Speciation, which refers to the form of mercury present, is a key factor parameter in the development of mercury emissions and design of mercury control strategies.
+Due to the high volatility of mercury and many of its compounds, most of the mercury found in flue gases is vapor-phase mercury.
+Vapor-phase mercury can appear as elemental mercury (elemental, metallic mercury vapor) or as oxidized mercury (vapor-phase species of various compounds of mercury).
+Speciation, which refers to the form of mercury present, is a key parameter in the development and design of mercury control strategies.
 All efforts to devise new control strategies for mercury emissions from power plants must focus on this characteristic of mercury.

-[040006] Particulate collectors in use at electric utility plants, most commonly electrostatic precipitators (ESP) or fabric filters (FF), sometimes called baghouses, provide high-efficiency removal of particulate-bound mercury.
-Fabric filters tend to exhibit better particulate laden mercury removal than ESP's ESPs by providing more intimate contact between the flue gases and fly asha filter cake upon which to trap the particulate mercury as the flue gases passes through the said filter cake of fly ash on.
-If the filter bags.
-This intimate contact may promote the adsorption of vapor phase cake also contains constituents that will react with mercury such as unreacted carbon or even activated carbon, then the filter cake can act as a site to facilitate gas-solid reactions between the gaseous mercury species onto and the fly ash or unburned solid carbon particles in the filter cake.
-Both.
-If a power plant is equipped with a Flue Gas Desulfurization System (FGD) then either wet and scrubbers or spray dryer absorbers (SDA) flue gas desulfurization (FGD) systems can remove significant amounts of oxidized mercury.
+[0003] Particulate collectors in use at electric utility plants, most commonly electrostatic precipitators (ESP) or fabric filters (FF), sometimes called baghouses, provide high-efficiency removal of particulate-bound mercury.
+Fabric filters tend to exhibit better particulate laden mercury removal than ESPs by providing a filter cake upon which to trap the particulate mercury as the flue gas passes through said filter cake.
+If the filter cake also contains constituents that will react with mercury such as unreacted carbon or even activated carbon. then the filter cake can act as a site to facilitate gas-solid reactions between the gaseous mercury and the solid carbon particles.
+If a power plant is equipped with a Flue Gas Desulfurization System (FGD) then either wet scrubbers or spray dryer absorbers (SDA) can remove significant amounts of oxidized mercury.
 Oxidized mercury, typically appearing in the form of mercuric chloride, is soluble in water, making it amenable to removal in sulfur dioxide scrubbers.
-Elemental mercury, insoluble in water, passes through most is less likely to be scrubbed in conventional scrubbers.
-Removal of elemental mercury, therefore, remains an important issue in the search for cost-effective mercury control techniques.
+Elemental mercury, insoluble in water, is less likely to be scrubbed in; conventional scrubbers.
+Removal of elemental mercury, therefore, remains an important issue in the search for costeffective mercury control techniques.